elemaudio/website/src/pages/docs/reference/sample.md

 sidebar_label: el.sample
 ---

-# el.sample([props], t, rate)
+# el.sample(props, t, rate)

 Loads a sample from the [virtual file system](../guides/Virtual_File_System.md) and triggers its playback on the rising edge of an incoming pulse train.
-Expects two children: first the pulse train to trigger playback, and second a signal which continuously directs the sample's playback rate.
+Expects a props arg and then two children: first the pulse train to trigger playback, and second a signal which continuously directs the sample's playback rate.
 For example,

 ```js